mkuzmik/load-balancer/README.md

 ## How to configure Load Balancer using Spring Framework

 **1**.
 Create persistence.xml file in your \resources\META-INF directory.
 Next you have to copy below configuration into this file.
-Remember to specify persistence-unit name as "manager1", it is required by our library.

 ```
 <persistence xmlns="http://java.sun.com/xml/ns/persistence"